Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Metallicity Effect on Stellar Radius

 The three quantities $\kappa_0$, $\epsilon_0$, and $\mu$ all depend on $Z$.
 We now express the $Z$-dependence of each term.
 For Kramers opacity, which includes both free-free and bound-free absorption, the coefficient can be approximated as

 When $Z \gg 10^{-3}$, bound-free absorption dominates and thus $\kappa_0 \sim Z$; when $Z \ll 10^{-3}$, free-free absorption dominates, and thus the opacity becomes largely independent of $Z$.
-Near the critical metallicity $Z\sim 0.001$ for RSG formation, both contributions are comparable.
+Near the critical metallicity $Z\sim 0.001$ for RSG formation shown in the models of Paper I, both contributions are comparable.
 The coefficient $\epsilon_0$ for the burning of the CNO cycle is proportional to the mass fraction of carbon, nitrogen, and oxygen, and we approximate it as $\epsilon_0 \approx Z$.
 For a fully ionized ideal gas, the mean molecular weight is approximated by:

-Assuming a fixed He mass fraction $Y = 0.278$ in our models, the H mass fraction becomes $X = 0.722 - Z$, and thus: .
-Substituting these $Z$ dependencies into Equation (11), we obtain:
+Assuming a fixed He mass fraction $Y = 0.278$ in our models, the H mass fraction becomes $X = 0.722 - Z$, and thus: